tinyrobots/reweighted_model_comparison/README.md

 _**Demos:** The `calling_script.m` contains two examples which draw from data and models provided in the two `/demo` folders -- these should run out-of-the-box as tests._

 Start at `calling_script.m` in `/code`
-- This loads data, sets options, and calls `FUNC_compareRefRDM2candRDMs_reweighting.m`...
+- This loads data, sets options, and calls `FUNC_bootstrap_wrapper.m`...
-- ...which is a version of the standard `comparedRefRDM2candRDMs` function from the RSA Toolbox, modified to include a `userOptions.reweighting` option.
-If this is chosen, the usual analyses will be bypassed and the bootstrapped crossvalidated reweighting procedure will be done instead.
-The usual plotting functionality is used, with minor modifications.
-For the reweighting analysis, this function passes the data first to `FUNC_bootstrap_wrapper.m`...
 - ...which is a small wrapper function which just does the sampling for each bootstrap.
 Each bootstrap sample is then passed to `FUNC_reweighting_wrapper.m`...
-- ...which performs the bulk of the analysis, doing a nested cross-validation procedure (looping once over stimuli, and once over subjects).
+- ...which performs the bulk of the analysis, using a cross-validation procedure (over stimuli and/or subjects, as chosen).

-Timing note:
+- Once analysis has run and results saved, can use `plot_and_analyse.m` to visualise raw and reweighted model performance and conduct various statistical tests.

+Timing note - uses parallel for-loop in `FUNC_bootstrap_wrapper.m` to speed things up:
-- Currently takes approx 2hrs to generate 1,000 bootstrap samples for a dataset with 24 subjects and 62 stimulus conditions.
-Possible that some optimisations can be made.
+- Takes approx XX mins to compute 1,000 bootstrap samples of 20 cross-validation folds, on a dataset with 24 subjects and 62 stimulus conditions.
+- If parallel computing toolbox not available or desired, simply change `parfor` to `for` at line 24

 Caveat:
-_Use with caution - still in development - and let me know if/when you find bugs!_
+_Use with caution and let me know if you find bugs!_